 Lab Photo

 The Action Control Lab is in the Department of Human Physiology at the University of Oregon.
 We study how the brain controls movement.
-For example, how do we initiate a prepared movement, and how do we cancel a movement that is already underway?
+For example, how do we initiate and cancel prepared movements, and what underlies variability in our actions?
 To answer these types of questions, we use a combination of behavioral testing, electrophysiology, brain stimulation, and neuroimaging methods.
 We study both healthy individuals and patients with movement disorders.

 Please contact the lab at greenhouselab@uoregon.edu if you are interested in helping with our research.